skip to Main Content

 • Trouble concentrating and making decisions

-if you are experiencing any of these symptoms, it is important to seek professional help from a mental health provider.
+If you are experiencing any of these symptoms, it is important to seek professional help from a mental health provider.
 With the right resources, you can take steps toward understanding your experience better, make positive changes to manage depression, and improve your overall wellbeing.

 Cognitive Behavioral Therapy (CBT) is a type of therapy that works to change the way we think and act.
 It focuses on identifying and addressing the negative thoughts, beliefs, and behaviors associated with depression in order to make progress toward feeling better.
 CBT helps individuals understand the self-defeating thoughts that are contributing to their depression, gain insight into how they can manage symptoms cognitively, and learn new behavioral strategies.
 Additionally, it encourages participants to practice mindfulness techniques that can help them stay focused on rational thinking while minimizing rumination.
 With regular practice, individuals may notice an improvement in their moods as well as increased confidence in managing depressive episodes more effectively.